 The Archaeology in Tennessee blog now takes up a very old and perpetually unresolved question in American archaeology.
 Which is the correct spelling of the discipline: archaeology or archeology?

-Fortunately, Barbara J. Little has taken some time to research this spelling issue for the Society for American Archaeology, and the results of her inquiries are presented in the following short paper:
+Fortunately, archaeologist Barbara J. Little has taken some time to research this spelling issue for the Society for American Archaeology (SAA), and the results of her inquiries are presented in a short paper at the following safe link:

 Most archaeologists spend their lives with boots on the ground.
-However, between 1992 and 1995, a lot of my life was spent on airplanes between Tennessee and a very large southwestern state.
-One of my former companies at that time was a federal subcontractor, and I had just written up a rather nice paper that included some cultural resources subject matter.
-I had submitted it to the project manager, who had a Ph.D. in anthropology from a large university back east.
-He had requested that I come over to his office so we could discuss the paper.
-As it turned out, he was fine with the contents of the paper and the quality of the writing.
+However, between 1992 and 1995, a lot of my life was spent on airplanes between Tennessee and Texas.
+The large, not-for-profit organization I worked for at that time was a federal prime contractor, and I had just written up a report chapter that included a lot of cultural resources subject matter.
+I had submitted it to the on-site federal facility environmental compliance manager, who had a Ph.D. in anthropology (American archaeology) from The Ohio State University.
+He had requested that I come over to his office so we could discuss the chapter.
+As it turned out, he was pleased with the contents of the chapter and the overall quality of the writing.
 His primary concern was that I had used the spelling archaeology, and he proceeded to lecture me on how all federal archaeology for all federal agencies is always spelled archeology.
-Of course, I knew that was not true, and it was not even true for the federal agency for which he was doing work.
+Of course, I knew that was not true, and it was not even true of the federal agency for which he was doing work.
 However, because it was so important to him personally, I graciously offered to revise the spelling to suit his taste.

 The only federal agency I know about that insists on an across-the-board spelling of archeology is the U.S. National Park Service.
-This concrete requirement appears to hearken back to the U.S. Government Printing Office (USGPO) change mentioned in the article by Little.
-The other federal agencies I have done work for over the past 31 years have all been perfectly happy and accepting of the spelling archaeology.
+This concrete requirement appears to hearken back to the U.S. Government Printing Office (USGPO) change mentioned in the above article by Barbara J. Little.
+The other federal agencies I have completed work for over the past 30 years have been happy and accepting of the spelling archaeology.